MicrosoftDocs/Devices-docs/surface-hub/surface-hub-update-history.md

 * Resolves a wired projection issue
 * Enables bulk update for certain MDM (Mobile Device Management) policies
 * Resolves phone dialer issue with international calls
-* Addresses image resolution issue when 2 Surface Hubs join the same meeting
+* Addresses image resolution issue when two Surface Hubs join the same meeting
 * Resolves OMS (Operations Management Suite) certificate handling error
 * Addresses a security issue when cleaning up at the end of a session
 * Addresses Miracast issue, when Surface Hub is specified to channels 149 through 165